-Additional to the Transition In program, on the Tuesday prior to departure, staff from Wambana facilitate a four-lesson training session with the tutor groups.
-The focus is primarily on the requirements for the cycle tour and includes menu planning, and equipment lists.
+As part of the Transition In program, on the Tuesday prior to departure, staff from Wambana facilitate a three-lesson training session with the tutor groups.
+The focus of these lessons is primarily on the requirements for the cycle tour and includes menu planning, and equipment lists.